-Jain University holds panel discussion on Indian Democracy: Looking Back, Looking Forward11 July 2016
+Jain (Deemed-to-be University) holds panel discussion on Indian Democracy: Looking Back, Looking Forward11 July 2016

-Dr. Sandeep Shastri, Pro Vice Chancellor of Jain University welcomed the gathering, reflected on the theme of the discussion and introduced the Panelists.
-He also drew attention to the fact that Jain University and Lokniti-CSDS, have focused on training a new generation of scholars in quantitative techniques.
-The Panel discussion was starting on the eve of the 10th Summer School on Analyzing Quantitative Data jointly organized by Jain University and Lokniti-CSDS.
+Dr. Sandeep Shastri, Pro Vice Chancellor of Jain (Deemed-to-be University) welcomed the gathering, reflected on the theme of the discussion and introduced the Panelists.
+He also drew attention to the fact that Jain (Deemed-to-be University) and Lokniti-CSDS, have focused on training a new generation of scholars in quantitative techniques.
+The Panel discussion was starting on the eve of the 10th Summer School on Analyzing Quantitative Data jointly organized by Jain (Deemed-to-be University) and Lokniti-CSDS.

 The first panelist was the eminent historian and writer Dr. Ramachandra Guha.
 He drew attention to the fact that the decision of the Constitution makers to secure the right to vote for every citizen was an important foundation step in the creation of a democratic framework in Independent India.
 He highlighted the importance of the electoral process and the success of the Indian electoral machinery.
 He called India an 'election only' democracy and felt that one of the biggest challenges the system faced was the decline of public/political institutions and made specific reference to the police and judiciary.